Tutorial – Add a Pocket Flap Closure To a Tote

 Lazies, How would you like a little more privacy and security for the pockets in your favorite tote, purse or bag?
 Adding a flap closure using the new Fusion fusible Velcro is a wonderful way to make the most of this versatile notion.
+Download the free printable tutorial below.

 Talk About Lazy!